NJIT-Highlander-Racing-Electrical/Power/README.md

 # Power
 Things to consider are:
 * Which battery we are going to use to power all the subsystems (preferably 12V)
+  * We can use the Zippy 5000mAh 11.1v batteries
+  * If we need a higher capacity, we can run two charged and balanced batteries in parallel

+* How can we contain these batteries physically and what connectors will we use?

+* What battery management system we are using

+* How we can detect low battery and display it via and LED on the dashboard

 * What standardized cables are we using to get 12V to each subsystem
   * Peak estimated power consumption:
       * CVT: 1 amp